GZHOUW/RSP_Project/README.md

 In this project, use `gazebo` for simulation, `move_base` package for planning.
 We also used clusting methods with cloudpoint data for object detection.

-In `follow_path` package we assigned a path and feed the path to `move_base`, then the turtlebot will follow the trajecctory if it is reachable.
+In `follow_path` package we assigned a path and feed the path to `move_base`, then the turtlebot will follow the trajectory if it is reachable.

 In `move_turtlebot` package we let turtlebot randomly move in one of the assigned directions according to 'local_costmap' and laser sensor.